624: Samson vs. the Vampire Women

 Anna Maria Alberghetti!

-Anna Maria Alberghetti is an actress and singer who starred in a number of movies for Paramount and went on to an impressive stage career, making her Broadway debut in the 1961 musical Carnival.
+Anna Maria Alberghetti is an Italian operatic singer and actress who starred in a number of movies for Paramount and went on to an impressive stage career, making her Broadway debut in the 1961 musical Carnival.
+In the 1970s she appeared in TV commercials for Good Seasons salad dressings in which various gathered salad-lovers would call out her full name, just as Servo does.
+(Thanks to Perry Ramsey for the Good Seasons commercials reference.)

 She’s the Thelma Ritter of the group.